 ● Distance traveled.

 ● Fuel costs.

 ● Time of year.

-Be sure to compare at least two or three car shipping companies before you make your choice.
+Be sure to compare at least two or three car shipping companies before you make your choice, especially if you’re looking for the cheapest car shipping option.
 Remember, a quote should be free, and no reputable company will ask you for a deposit until it’s time to ship.

 When you’re doing your comparison, be ready to book the company when you find it.
 The earlier you book your transport company, the better deal you’re likely to get.
 As you compare companies, keep price and timing in mind.
 You should begin comparing companies as soon as you know you’re moving.

 Choose Your Transport

 Most shipping companies like a1autotransport.com car transport services offer open and enclosed transport.
 Open transport is just what it sounds like, your car is exposed to the elements during transport.
 This is a perfectly safe option and the cheaper of the two by far.
 Because many vehicles can be transported openly, your vehicle will likely arrive more quickly.
 If you have a luxury or sports car that could be harmed by exposure to the elements, consider enclosed transport.
 While the more expensive option, your precious investment will be kept from prying eyes as well as the wind and rain.
 Depending on your car type and how quickly you need it shipped, choose open transport for the more budget-friendly option.

 Prep Your Vehicle

 Another thing you need to know before you ship your car is what you can and cannot have in it.
 Most transport companies will not insure or allow anything inside your vehicle, including the trunk.
 Make plans to pack elsewhere and run down the tank of gas.
 Instead of filling up, make sure you only have about a quarter of a tank for shipping.
 You should also take pictures of your vehicle, note any existing damage, and discuss any issues your vehicle has with the driver.